nathants/bsv/readme.md

 - [bsort](#bsort) - sort rows
 - [bsv](#bsv) - convert csv to bsv
 - [csv](#csv) - convert bsv to csv
+- [xxh3](#xxh3) - xxh3_64 hash stdin, defaults to hex, can be --int, or --stream to hex and pass stdin through

 ### bbucket